WhistlingZephyr/WhistlingZephyr.github.io/content/posts/a-game-of-data.md

 }
 ```

 The [result](https://w.wiki/6HLL) still doesn't have "Ohio", because [Q1397](https://www.wikidata.org/wiki/Q1397) Ohio isn't directly an instance of [Q107390](https://www.wikidata.org/wiki/Q107390) federated state but rather an instance of [Q35657](https://www.wikidata.org/wiki/Q35657) U.S. state which is a subclass of federated state.
 To solve it, we use `wdt:P31/wdt:P279*` as the property which says that there’s one “instance of” and then any number of “subclass of” statements between the item and the class.
-Also, we can `SELECT DISTINCT` instead of just `SELECT` here to avoid duplicate entires.
+Also, we can `SELECT DISTINCT` instead of just `SELECT` here to avoid duplicate entries.

 ```SPARQL
 SELECT DISTINCT ?label ?type WHERE {